Morse-Bott cohomology from homological perturbation theory: Introduction

-Our main theorem is that, with suitable orientations, one can associate a well-defined cochain complex to a flow category generated by the cohomology of object space (critical manifolds). \begin{theorem*} To an oriented flow category, we assign a minimal Morse-Bott cochain complex $(BC,d_{BC})$ over $\R$ generated by the cohomology of the critical manifolds. \end{theorem*} Of course, the theorem here bears no meaning yet.
+Our main theorem is that, with suitable orientations, one can associate a well-defined cochain complex generated by the cohomology of the object space (i.e.\ critical manifolds) to a flow category. \begin{theorem*} To every oriented flow category, we can assign a minimal Morse-Bott cochain complex $(\BC,d_{\BC})$ over $\R$ generated by the cohomology of the object space (with a suitable completion) in a functorial way. \end{theorem*} Of course, the theorem here bears no meaning yet.
 We point out here that (1) when the flow category arises from a Morse-Bott function on a closed manifold, the cohomology of the minimal Morse-Bott cochain complex is the cohomology of the manifold.
-(2) When the flow category arises from a Morse case, i.e. critical points are isolated, the cochain complex is the usual cochain complex with differential defined by counting points in the morphism space.
-(3) There are analogous constructions for continuation maps and homotopies, which will yield invariance in applications.
+(2) When the flow category arises from a Morse case, i.e.\ critical points are non-degenerate, hence isolated, the cochain complex is the usual cochain complex with differential defined by counting rigid points in the morphism space.
+(3) There are analogous constructions for continuation maps and homotopies, which, in applications, will yield invariance w.r.t.\ various auxiliary geometric data (Hamiltonians, almost complex structures, metrics etc.).

-The construction provides explicit formula for how higher dimensional moduli space contribute in the construction, in particular, there are error correcting terms from moduli spaces related to the boundary and corner structures.
-Like cascade construction, to write down an explicit cochain complex, we need to make some choice on each critical manifolds.
-One of the advantages of the minimal construction is that the choices does not require any compatibility condition with the morphism spaces (moduli spaces).
-A general cohomology theory on the level of flow category simplifies many geometric constructions including product (\S\ref{ss:product}), quotient (\S \ref{ss:quotient}) and fiberation (\S \ref{ss:Gysin}), as such constructions are natural on the level of flow category.
+The construction provides explicit formulae for how higher dimensional moduli spaces contribute in the construction, in particular, there are error correcting terms from moduli spaces related to the boundaries and corners.
+Like the cascades construction, to write down an explicit cochain complex, we need to make some choices on each critical manifold.
+One of the advantages of the minimal construction is that the choices do not require any compatibility condition with the morphism space (moduli spaces).
+The cohomology theory on the level of flow categories in this paper simplifies many geometric constructions including products (\S\ref{ss:product}), quotients (\S \ref{ss:quotient}) and fibrations (\S \ref{ss:Gysin}), as such constructions are natural on the level of flow categories.